Back to news

 What Is Dify?

-Dify is an open-source platform for building LLM applications.
+Dify is an open-source platform for building LLM applications (opens in a new tab).
 Its core features:

 • Orchestrate, visual workflow builder